 Aras Innovator has many features to make it easier for users to view the client in formats and languages specific to each user.
-This document outlines these features, how to configure them and how to use them in three main areas.
+This document contains the following information:

 - How to configure Aras Innovator languages, locales, and time zones. - How to use multi-lingual and DateTime properties. - How to develop for Aras Innovator in internationalized environments.